 Nothing goes together better than Laugh-O-grams and candy-grams, right?
-Well, if that doesn’t do it for you, this list, which highlights the love in Walt’s life—particularly the love he shared with his wife, Lillian—might just help you and your special someone gain a new perspective on some of the stories that are mentioned only briefly in our galleries.
+Well, if that doesn’t do it for you, this list, which highlights the love in Walt’s life—particularly the love he shared with his wife, Lilly—might just help you and your special someone gain a new perspective on some of the stories that are mentioned only briefly in our galleries.

 Many of our guests appreciate our museum’s personal touches, because they illustrate that, despite all of his success in entertainment, film, television, and countless other disciplines, Walt always maintained that family was essential.
 Walt once said, “In order to make good in your chosen task, it’s important to have someone you want to do it for.
 The greatest moments in life are not concerned with selfish achievements but rather with the things we do for the people we love.”